BANWELL BYPASS

 It seems that after almost 100 years the Banwell Bypass might become a reality.

-There remain some obstacles to the final approval of the Banwell bypass.
 We will keep you updated with the latest news, below.

-Bypass Contractor Pulls Out
+New Bypass Contractor Announced

 Compulsory Purchases Orders granted for Banwell bypass